 Conclusion

 Brain fog feels frustrating and disorienting, but it is not a condition you must live with.
-With directed adjustment of daily habits and diet, you can start to clear away the haze and regain your mental clarity.
-It is a process of renewal for your brain; be gentle with it, and it will do the same for you.
+With targeted adjustments to sleep habits, nutrition, hydration, stress management, and daily routine, you can start to clear away the haze and regain your mental clarity.
+Think of it as a process of renewal for your brain.
+Be consistent, be patient, and it will respond.

 Frequently Asked Questions